wadimdz/proploc/README.md

 ## proploc - Java properties l10n tool

-Extracts new/changed messages from language properties when during development only master files were updated by developers.
+Extracts new/changed messages from language properties basing on master properties files which were updated by developers.
 Extracted messages can be sent to translators and later reintegrated in sources.

 ## Example